nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-javascript/index.md

-### What is hashing?

-storing and retrieving data very quickly

 TODO

-## How to {{ }}/ HashTable in JavaScript
+## How to {{ }} HashTable in JavaScript

 This is the final data structure in our series.
-All of the previous data structures solve different problems , but what is the downside to most of them?
+All of the previous data structures solve different problems, but what is the downside to most of them?

+🕥

 Iteration.

 When we are searching for a node, we need to iterate over the entire data structure.
 This is not very efficient.

 TODO